 When a joint owner dies, half of the value of the property is stepped up.
 For example, suppose a husband and wife buy property for $200,000, and then the husband dies when the property has a fair market value of $300,000.
 The new cost basis of the property for the wife will be $250,000 ($100,000 for the wife's original 50 percent interest and $150,000 for the other half passed to her at the husband's death).

-The burden is on the property owner to prove cost basis, and it isn't always easy to prove, especially if it has been awhile since the property was purchased or improvements were made.
+The burden is on the property owner to prove cost basis, and it isn't always easy to do this, especially if it has been awhile since the property was purchased or improvements were made.
 Homeowners should keep good records of improvements to a house, which means keeping receipts and purchase orders.
 If a joint owner of property dies, you should get the property appraised to show the value at the time it is "stepped up" in basis.
 Be sure to save the documentation so you can use it later.

 For information on cost basis and capital gains on property you inherit, click here.